Chair: Matthew Huss

 This course provides content in two key areas associated with the development and use of psychological tests and assessments.
 The course begins with basic psychometric issues such as reliability and validity.
 The course also focuses on how various types of tests and assessments are used in clinical, school, and work settings.
 These include personality assessment, cognitive ability assessment, aptitude and ability testing.
 P: PSY 201.

 PSY 424.
 History And Systems Of Psychology.
 3 credits.
-FA
+SP

 Survey of some historical antecedents of modern psychology and a review of major contributors to psychology and their particular historical contexts.
 P: PSY 201.
-P: Senior standing.
+P: Jr. or Sr. stdg.

 Explores gender, ethnic, and cultural factors that influence the beliefs, values, behaviors, and experiences of individuals.
 Provides a fundamental understanding of one's own culture and behavior through exploration of a variety of cultures.
 P: PSY 201.
-P: Senior standing.
+P: Jr. or Sr. stdg.

 PSY 431.
 Cognitive Psychology.
 3 credits.
 FA, SP